Add to Google

 - Create a feminine movement so that women feel a sisterhood towards each other and stand up for a woman in a neighboring house rather than turn a blind eye.

 - Refuse marriage of women into households or be very careful of families that have only male children or a very high percentage of males.
-Chances are high that they did you know what.
 Again, a few innocents will be in needless trouble, but sometimes poisonous and normal snakes look alike and it is better to get out a stick and protect your own daughters and sisters.

 - Provide extra incentives for families that have more than one girl child.
 This will help correct the gender balance in a few years.

-- Encourage marriage of males to educated women.
-Conversely, an educated female class will be more aware of their rights.
+- Implement plans to educate women.
+An educated women can provide for a family as much as any male.
+Also, an educated female class will be more aware of their rights.

 Links